lastforeverzl/semantic-attribute-representation/README.md

 semantic-attribute-representation
 =================================

 In this repository, based on what we have finished so far, we need to extend it to build semantic and attribute representation for our images.
-Using the a-TRECVID dataset (http://www.ee.columbia.edu/ln/dvmm/a-TRECVID/) as which has 0.26 million images of 126 fully labeled attributes.
+Using aYahoo dataset which has 12 categories, wolf, zebra, goat, donkey, monkey, statue of people, centaur, bag, building, jet ski, carriage, and mug, including 2,237 pictures.

 ##Dependecies: